ncatlab/nlab-content/pages/10109.md

+Joost Nuiten is a postdoc in mathematics at Université de Montpellier

-Joost Nuiten is a PhD student in mathematics at Utrecht University.
+Joost Nuiten did his PhD student in mathematics at Utrecht University with [[Ieke Moerdijk]].

 Nuiten did his Master in mathematics and physics at Utrecht University with [[Urs Schreiber]].